 Research Fund Round 3

-A third workshop was held at Imperial College in October 2016 in order to identify potential priorities under the third round of funding of the Research Fund.
+A third workshop was held at Imperial College in October in order to identify potential priorities under the third round of funding of the Research Fund.
 The discussions focused on general research ideas, as well as topics under the wider area of the impact of non-energy policies on the energy system.
-This research area was identified in previous consultation rounds; discussions were informed by a scoping review undertaken in order to determine opportunities for future research.
+Based on the outcomes of the second Town Meeting and following consultations with the UKERC Research Committee, the focus of the third round of funding was on two areas:

 This UKERC scoping note, written by University of Sussex's Emily Cox, Sarah Royston and Jan Selby, offers a review of existing academic research on the impact of non-energy policies on energy systems; and proposes a future research agenda on this topic.